json-e/json-e/docs/src/operators.md

 ## `$reduce`

-The `$reduce` operator evaluates an expression with each value of the given array and the result of the prior expression, reducing the array or object into a single JSON value.
+The `$reduce` operator evaluates an expression with each value of the given array and the result of the prior expression, reducing the array into a single JSON value.

 This operation is sometimes called `fold`, `accumulate`, `aggregate`, or `inject`.